 We take a multi-level approach to transform workplace climate (sensu De Welde and Stepnick, 2015): at the institutional level, by addressing academic cultures through the leadership of scientific societies and on campus efforts; structurally, through policies and processes that guide professional conduct and response to sexual and other types of harassment; and individually, through education and empowerment of all members of our community.

 The aims of our first award (2017-2022) were to:

 - Develop and test bystander intervention training programs with discipline-relevant scenarios and that incorporate intersectionality.

-- Develop teaching modules on sexual misconduct and bullying for use in research ethics training courses.
+- Develop modules on sexual misconduct and bullying for use in research ethics training.

 - Disseminate training workshops, webinars, and teaching modules via partnership with professional societies.